MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 		mortDefault2008.csv
 		mortDefault2009.csv

-## Explore the data
+## About the data

 This example uses simulated data at the individual level to analyze loan defaults.
-Suppose that data has been collected every year for 10 years on mortgage holders, and is available in a comma delimited data set for each year.
+Data has been collected every year for 10 years on mortgage holders, stored in a comma delimited data set for each year.
 The data contains 5 variables:

 - *default* – a 0/1 binary variable indicating whether or not the mortgage holder defaulted on the loan
 - *creditScore* – a credit rating